Confronting the vector leptoquark hypothesis with new low- and high-energy data: Observables

 For our present study we use the \texttt{HighPT} package~\cite{Allwicher:2022mcg,Allwicher:2022gkm} to compute the $\chi^2$~likelihood of the EFT Lagrangian in Eq.~\eqref{eq:SMEFTLag} for the $b$-veto channel of the ATLAS di-tau search~\cite{ATLAS:2020zms}.
 We then rescale this result to match the NLO predictions derived in Ref.~\cite{Haisch:2022afh} for the $U_1$~leptoquark for the ATLAS~\cite{ATLAS:2020zms} and CMS~\cite{CMS:2022goy} searches in both $b$-tag and $b$-veto channels.\footnote{Ref.~\cite{Haisch:2022afh} also provides results for the CMS search~\cite{CMS:2022zks} for di-tau final states using angular observables.
 However, since such observables are currently not implemented in \texttt{HighPT}, we refrain from rescaling our likelihood obtained for the total-transverse mass~$m_{\tau\bar\tau}$ to this search.}

 Minimizing the rescaled $\chi^2$~likelihoods with respect to the right-handed coupling~$\beta_R$ and the effective scale~$\Lambda_U$, we find the $95\,\%$~CL exclusion regions\footnote{The constraints presented in Fig.~\ref{fig:highpt-constraint} are obtained assuming $\epsilon_{q}=2|V_{ts}|$, but only exhibit a very mild dependence on~$\epsilon_{q_i}$.} shown in Fig.~\ref{fig:highpt-constraint}.
 The ATLAS di-tau search~\cite{ATLAS:2020zms}, shown in green, provides stronger exclusion limits than the corresponding CMS search~\cite{CMS:2022goy}, displayed in gray.
 This can be understood by noticing that a slight excess of events is observed in the high-$p_T$ tail in the latter search, weakening the constraints derived from it.
 For both collaborations, the $b$-tag channels (dark green/light gray) yield more stringent constraints than the corresponding $b$-veto channels (light green/dark gray), as anticipated.
-This is due to the expectation of a $b$-jet in the final state due to the aforementioned gluon splitting $(g\to b\bar{b})$ in the initial proton.
+As previously mentioned, this is because the signal comes dominantly from the process $b\bar{b}\to\tau\bar\tau$, where at least one bottom quark is likely to come from gluon splitting $(g\to b\bar{b})$ allowing to require an associated $b$-jet, which significantly reduces the background and thus yields stronger constraints.
 Furthermore, it is evident that the scenarios with large right-handed currents~$\beta_R$ are tightly constrained by high-$p_T$ data.

 Next, we compare these high-$p_T$ results to the low-energy constraints derived in the previous section, by minimizing both likelihoods with respect to the Wilson coefficients~$\mathcal{C}_{LL}^c$ and~$\mathcal{C}_{LR}^c$, again evaluated at the reference high-scale $\Lambda_{\rm UV}=1$~TeV.
 The resulting fit is shown in Fig.~\ref{fig:lowE-highpt}, where the red and blue bands represent the preferred $\Delta\chi^2 = 1$~regions for the measurements of $R_{D}$ and~$R_{D^\ast}$.
 The blue lines correspond to the $1\sigma$, $2\sigma$, and $3\sigma$ contours of the combined low-energy fit including all $b\rightarrow c$ observables, whereas the gray (green) lines indicate the $95\,\%$~CL exclusion contours for the CMS (ATLAS) di-tau search using the $b$-tag channel.\footnote{Notice that the high-$p_T$ constraints are pinched at $\mathcal{C}_{LL}^c=0$ since this point corresponds to the limit $\beta_R\to\infty$ [see Eq.~\eqref{eq:charmWCs}].} The solid and dashed lines correspond to the constraints obtained assuming $\epsilon_{q}=3|V_{ts}|$ and $\epsilon_{q}=2|V_{ts}|$, respectively.